edugalt/scaling/README.md

 Results for COVID-19 data performed by [Jimena Espinoza](https://github.com/jimenaspi) in Semester 2 2021| [See Notebook](https://github.com/edugalt/scaling/blob/master/notebooks/Notebook-covid19_results.ipynb) | [Open Notebook in Colab](https://colab.research.google.com/github/edugalt/scaling/blob/master/notebooks/Notebook-covid19-Colab.ipynb).

-Results considering area and population as measures of city size, performed by[Isaac Riad](https://github.com/isaac-riad/)] in 2024 [See Notebook](https://github.com/edugalt/scaling/blob/master/notebooks/Notebook-AreaPopModels.ipynb).
+Results considering area and population as measures of city size, performed by[Isaac Riad](https://github.com/isaac-riad/) in 2024 | [See Notebook](https://github.com/edugalt/scaling/blob/master/notebooks/Notebook-AreaPopModels.ipynb).

-Contributions with data and models are welcome.
+Contributions are welcome.
 If results of this repository are used, please cite it and the corresponding publications.